Do you have questions about static vs rotating proxies: What to pick for yourself? Then you are in the right place.

 - They provide legitimacy: a web server will always perceive you as a genuine/real user.

 - They hide your IP address, thereby providing anonymity.

-Again, you can only realize all the benefits of static proxies or rotating proxies if you recognize each of them’s main features and applications.
+Again, you can only realize all the benefits of static vs rotating proxies if you recognize each of their main features and applications.